 There are many men out there who live an isolated life.
-The sad part is though if they were to admit it openly the chances of being looking down upon or belittled are a high probability.
+The sad part is though if they were to admit it openly the chances of being looked down upon or belittled are a high probability.
 How western cultures have set men up to act in society is not emotionally healthy or intelligent.

 In "Men’s Friendships: Performances of Masculinity" Todd Migliaccio states,

 "Traditional belief is that men are less able and less interested than women in self-disclosing to others, constantly struggling to develop intimacy with friends and family.
 Cancian (1986) argues this assumption is because the ideal form of intimacy is based on a feminine definition, thus failing to account for male interaction styles such as “closeness in the doing” (Swain, 1989).

 While researchers acknowledge the existence of different forms of intimacy (Hussong, 2001; Messner, 1992), they continue to segregate the intimacy forms into masculine and feminine categories, and subsequently associate these forms with men and women, thus perpetuating the assumed friendship gender dichotomy."

 "Masculinity can be construed as not solely a performance to be accepted as a man, but a performance to inform others that he is not feminine.
 “A male’s first lesson: ‘Don’t be like a girl’” (Doyle, p.
 157).
 As a result, many men avoid behaviors that could be considered feminine, including establishing expressive intimacy in friendships and self-disclosing with friends."